turri21/Arcade-CanyonBomber_Senhor/README.md

+-=(CanyonBomber_Senhor notes)=-

+Tested: Working Video 720p, 1080p & Sound.

+Dev notes: Using a reworked constraints sdc file for Senhor which fixes the artifacts on zeppelins.

+To include the .sdc the following line must be added in files.qip:

+set_global_assignment -name SDC_FILE Arcade-CanyonBomber.sdc

+Clocks swapped in sys.tcl (no longer needed)
+___

 # CanyonBomber
 FPGA implementation by james10952001 of Canyon Bomber arcade game released by Kee Games in 1978 Port to MiSTer by Alan Steremberg